 It was now Tuesday morning.
 I called the pharmacist and explained the situation.
-By 1:10 PM I had 8 methadone tablets.
-I took the entire dose at once all 8 tablets.
-Within 2 hours my muscles had stopped screaming, my head was beginning to clear, and the pain was lessening.
+By 1:10 PM I had eight methadone tablets.
+I took the entire dose at once all eight tablets.
+Within two hours my muscles had stopped screaming, my head was beginning to clear, and the pain was lessening.

 It’s now Thursday morning.
 I’m still not back to myself… but much better.
 The assault on my body was indeed very traumatic… I lost 7 pounds and am still very shaky.
 Addiction is indeed a dangerous thing and should be avoided.
 I must admit when I was in the throes of withdrawal there’s not much I wouldn’t have done to relieve the symptoms.